Applications

 }

-return gestalt.OK(NightlyReportOutput{ReportURL: access.URL}), nil
+return gestalt.OK(NightlyReportOutput{ReportURL: access.Url}), nil

 }